 To promote democratic beliefs, both the KLSCAH Youth Division and Civil Rights Committee began in 1987 to jointly host activities during International Human Rights Day (later known as Human Rights Month) on December 10 each year.
 A series of activities, through lectures, exhibitions, series of articles, book publications, evening parties etc. were given to stimulate the public’s attention to democratic issues, as well as actively protect the ranks of human rights defenders.

 Reaching Out and Cooperation

-The Youth Committee also maintains close contact with various youth and non-profit organisations across the country, encouraging and cooperating each other by driving more Chinese organisations to care about current affairs, as well as promoting social reform and progress.
+The Youth Division also maintains close contact with various youth and non-profit organisations (NPOs) across the country, encouraging and cooperating by driving more Chinese organisations to care about current affairs, as well as promoting social reform and progress.
 They have always been committed to the concept of democracy.
-In their work, they deeply realised that only following the spirit of human rights and the idea of multiculturalism can people of all ethnic groups coexist peacefully, work together to build the country, and work together to build and Develop Malaysia and allow all people to share the country’s resources and wealth fairly and reasonably.
-Under the mutual encouragement of a group of energetic, ideal and socially responsible members, the KLSCAH Youth has taken on the responsibility of national defence and cultivating talents around the clock.
+In their work, they deeply realised that only by following the spirit of human rights and the idea of multiculturalism can people of all ethnic groups coexist peacefully, work together to build the country, develop Malaysia and allow all people to share the country’s resources fairly and reasonably.
+Under the mutual encouragement of a group of energetic, ideal and socially-responsible members, KLSCAH Youth has taken on the responsibility of defending human rights and cultivating talents around the clock.